LyzrCore/perplexity_oss/API.md

 ## Overview

-Perplexity OSS provides OpenAI-compatible REST endpoints at `/v1/*` that allow external applications to use this as a drop-in replacement for chat completion APIs.
+Perplexity OSS provides OpenAI-compatible REST endpoints at `/v1/*` that allow external applications to use this as a drop-in replacement for chat completion and search APIs.

 **Base URL:** `http://localhost:8003/v1` (adjust port/domain for your deployment)

+**Available Endpoints:**
+- `POST /v1/chat/completions` - Chat with AI-powered search and answers
+- `POST /v1/search` - Search only (no AI answer generation)
+- `GET /v1/models` - List available models

 ## Authentication